-26. Review All Aspects of Your Business
+20. Review All Aspects of Your Business

 Yet, overall quality of business should still increase compared to the period before you started using the timesheet app.
 These positive changes are especially prominent if you utilize other features of your time tracking software.

 Project tracking is a great way to gain an understanding of the inner workings of your company.
 Knowing the general timeframe and costs of any task makes it easier to manage and make changes when needed.

 Tracking tasks, on the other hand, may point you to the specific department or team that could use some backup.

-27. Organize Future Projects
+22. Organize Future Projects

 That is why you should use it to get an estimate of future projects and the ways to optimize them.
 You shouldn’t see these estimates as absolutely accurate, but they will be a useful guideline.

 Give your teams a little time to breathe when they need to.
 Encourage them to use their most productive hours to focus and get work done.

 This level of micromanagement is bound to create a toxic work environment.
 Understand that time logs are there to paint a clear picture of the projects and teams as a whole.

 Time Tracking – Management point of View

-29. Know Exactly What to Focus On
+22. Know Exactly What to Focus On

 Time tracking apps often offer many options and diverse features.
 It is easy to get carried away and try to use as many as possible.
-Yet, this isn’t the way you should go around things.
+Yet, this isn’t the way you should go about things.

 Employee timesheets are meant to show you the best ways to improve your business practices.
 Even though there are so many options to explore and use, you should focus on the most pressing issues.

 Try not to overwhelm your employees.
 People are more likely to fill a form with fewer entries more precisely, and you should be looking for high-quality data.

-30. Create a Tagging System to Help You Navigate the Overview
+23. Create a Tagging System to Help You Navigate the Overview

 As management, you will want to have a clear overview of each department and team.
 However, this may prove to be difficult if you don’t enable employees to precisely tag their tasks.